beameio/defcon2019/README.md

 * When implementing a use case that relies on short id such as a PIN code to grant access to a resource, significant attention has to be given to mitigating a brute-force attack.
 * Implementing rate limiting is hard and best left to professionals.
 (Envoy, Ngnix, API Gateways, etc. )
 * The addition of requirement of a proof of work can add a nice layer of protection of access to critical APIs resources.
+* This mechanisems are dangeours and hard to implement.